-This allows you to run Kaa almost everywhere: on a private bare-metal cluster, in a public cloud like Amazon AWS or Google’s GCP, or even on your laptop.
-You only need a Kubernetes and a Kaa Cluster blueprint.
+This allows you to run Kaa almost anywhere: on a private bare-metal cluster, in a public cloud like Amazon AWS or Google’s GCP, or even on your laptop.
+You only need a Kubernetes installation and a Kaa Cluster blueprint.

 Cluster blueprint, in terms of Kaa, is a collection of both Kubernetes resources definitions and configs of Kaa microservices.
 Both are text-based and are expected to be versioned with a VCS (e.g., Git).

 Blueprint fully defines the cluster state, except for the data stored.
 In other words, you can restore a cluster or duplicate it (e.g., for testing or development purposes) with minimal effort.
 Furthermore, configs for services can be served directly from the VCS, letting you change the behavior of a running cluster by merely pushing a commit!